 Whenever you do any activity, start slowly and work at your own pace.
 There's no need to overdo it.
 If you take part in moderate-intensity activities like walking or swimming, it's unlikely that you'll get injured.
-See page 51 on how to stay safe.
+Please see page 53 on how to stay safe.